-A while back a friend of mine posted a video on her instagram tackling one of the many ferratas in the Italian Dolomites.
-At the time I was making my plan for the Dolomites and promptly asked her which one was it.
+A while back a friend of mine posted a video on her Instagram tackling one of the many via ferratas in the Italian Dolomites.
+At the time I was making the plan for my journey.
+I promptly asked her which one was it.

 Via Ferrata Torre di Toblin bears another, official name – “delle Scalette”, however everyone I met, including the staff at the nearby rifugio calls it Torre di Toblin.
 It leads to the top of the mountain of the same name.
 The translation from Italian is the Tower of Toblin.

 The route bore witness to many atrocities of the First World War.
 The summit of Torre Di Toblin was used by the Austrian soldiers as an observation post.

-Don’t let the mere 200 meters elevation gain fool you.
+Don’t let the mere 200 meters of elevation gain fool you.
 It was the very first via ferrata I did in the Dolomites and I honestly thought it will be my last.

 Getting to the start of the via ferrata

-The ferrata starts behind rifugio Tre Cime/Locatelli – one of the most photogenic mountain huts, I’ve stayed at, in the Dolomites.
+The ferrata starts behind Rifugio Tre Cime/Locatelli – one of the most photogenic mountain huts I’ve stayed at in the Dolomites.

-Alternatively, you can park your car at lago D’Antorno and take the bus from here.
+Alternatively, you can park your car at Lago Antorno and take the bus from here.
+It only costs 8 Euros round trip.
 There is an ample, though run-down free car park, on the opposite side of the road from the lake.

 Via Ferrata Torre di Toblin brief route description